SuperYurii/Week8assignment/README.md

 4)Made A dunamic route for the posts
 5)Added Header and a nav bar
 6)Created a newpost function.
-Now we can add the posts directly to the db
+Now we can add the posts directly to the db 7)Spent an hour adding a time stamp to my posts.
+It appeared that if you add the column to existing table it does not work properly.
+Droped the table and created the new one